BananaSupreme/Willow/Docs/Blocking.md

 - DOCS!
 The XML docs part is done, we should add documentations explaining how the system ties together.
   How the speech system works together, how the eventing works, how settings works, a guide to building voice commands.
-- commands and tags for common use cases (this can be built upon later, but at least the basics)
 - UI
 - Plugin store, I mean that also means how does the app detect plugins...